Skip to main content

 While demand depends on the language, there isn't enough demand to make court interpreting full-time work for any language (Spanish might be the exception).
 However, we strongly encourage you to supplement your court interpreting with other types of interpreting, such as attorney office visits, depositions, medical interpreting and school interpreting.
 Not only do these assignments provide additional income, but they give you practice and experience in interpreting.

-OJD Certified Spoken Language Court Interpreter: $50/hour
+OJD Certified Spoken Language Court Interpreter: $57/hour

-OJD Certified ASL Court Interpreter: $65/hour
+OJD Certified ASL Court Interpreter: $74/hour

-OJD Registered Court Interpreter: $37/hour
+OJD Registered Court Interpreter: $42/hour

-Non-Certified Interpreter (must be conditionally approved): $30/hour
+Non-Certified Interpreter (must be authorized): $34/hour